sifat18/sifat18/README.md

 ## I'm an Enthusiastic Learner and Developer and I love to build things!!

-- 🔭 Currently learning from Programming Hero
+- 🔭 Currently working as a frontend developer
-- 🌱 Currently working with MEARN Stack
+- 🌱 Currently Learning Next js and Typescript
 - 👯 Interested in machine learning approaches
-- 🥅 2021 Goals: Level up as a porgrammar
+- 🥅 2024 Goals: Level up as a porgrammar
 - ⚡ Fun fact: I love to sketch and play video games

 ### Connect with me: